nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

     config.class_labels = [x.strip() for x in fh]
 ```

-First we set our pipeline mode to NLP.
+First we set our pipeline mode to `NLP`.
 Next, we set the `num_threads` property to match the number of cores in our system.

 The `feature_length` property needs to match the dimensions of the model inputs, which we got from Triton in the previous section using the model's `/config` endpoint.